Bernardino Lunati: Biography

-On 10 July 1495 he was named apostolic administrator of the see of Aquino, holding this post until 13 November 1495.
-In the consistory of 26 October 1496 he was named papal legate to Guidobaldo da Montefeltro, Duke of Urbino, captain general of the papal troops, in the war against the Orsini family.
+Alexander VI intended to confiscate Bracciano from the Orsini, and give it to his son, Giovanni Borgia, 2nd Duke of Gandía.
+The great difficulties it entailed from a military point of view were underestimated.
+In the consistory of 26 October 1496 Lunati was named papal legate to Guidobaldo da Montefeltro, Duke of Urbino, captain general of the papal troops, in the war against the Orsini family.
 He was with the duke for the occupation of Anguillara Sabazia, Galera, Bassano, Sutri, Campagnano di Roma, Formello, Sacrofano, and Cesena.